oscarsandford/appletree/eden/db/README.md

 The database files that Eden can interface with are not included with the source code.
 You will have to construct them yourself.

-Use `sqlite3` with the `.schema.sql` files in this directory in order to create the database `.db` files necessary for Eden's back end to access the databases.
+Use `sqlite3` with the `.sql` files in this directory in order to create the database `.db` files necessary for Eden's back end to access the databases.

 ## Quick Start